International League of Religious Socialists: Religious socialism in the ILRS

 The socialist ideology of the ILRS asserts that participation in parliamentary politics is necessary, yet they support strong state intervention in areas of education, health and social welfare.
 Economically, they maintain that free-market capitalism needs to have moral limits.

 Today, the efforts of the ILRS are focused on helping social democratic parties navigate between illiberal secularism and tolerant multiculturalism.
 The organization sees itself as a mediator between left-wing European political parties, religious communities, and state governments.
 Its most recent conference was held in Utretch in 2018, under the theme of "Europe as a community of values".

 Recently, the ILRS has been expanding beyond its Protestant tradition.
 Islamic organizations, the Federation of Islamic Organizations in Europe (FIOE) and the Islamic Center of Milan, attended the 1997 ILRS conference in Helsinki.

+Member organizations

+The International League of Religious Socialists (ILRS) grants membership to religious socialist groups on a national basis rather than to individual members directly.

+The following table lists the member and affiliate organizations according to the ILRS roster: